panzerdp/dmitripavlutin.com/content/posts/162-array-group-by/index.md

 [Try the demo.](https://codesandbox.io/s/bold-goodall-r3c4c?file=/src/index.js)

-`products.groupBy(product => {...})` returns an object where each property has the key as category name and value as an array with the products from the corresponding category.
+`products.groupBy(product => {...})` returns an object where properties are category names and values are arrays of category products.

 Grouping using `products.groupBy()` requires less code and is easier to understand than using `product.reduce()`.

-`array.groupBy(callback)` accepts a callback function that's invoked with 3 arguments: the current array item, index, and the array itself.
+`array.groupBy(callback)` accepts a callback function that's invoked with 3 arguments: the current array item, the index, and the array itself.
 The `callback` should return a string: the group name where you'd like to add the item.

 ```javascript
 const groupedObject = array.groupBy((item, index, array) => {